 Plans to give access to the full protocol, participant-level data, and statistical code {31c}

 The full protocol and statistical code will be publicly available.
-A de-identified anonymous dataset will also be publicly available.
+A deidentified anonymous dataset will also be publicly available.

 Oversight and monitoring

-Composition of the coordinating center and trial steering committee {5d}
+Composition of the coordinating centre and trial steering committee {5d}

-The trial management and oversight is governed by three trial committees and groups: the Trial Team (TT), the Trial Management Group (TMG), the joint Trial Steering and Data Monitoring Committee (SDMC).
-The Trial Team is responsible to run the trial operations on a day-to-day basis, maintain trial databases, randomise clusters, ensuring complete and correct data, preparing reports for meetings (including those of the TMG, and the SDMC).
-The trial team will also be dealing with research governance and regulatory matters wherever required.
-The trial management group will be responsible to manage the trial, including its clinical and practical aspects.
-These will also include the technical aspects, any safety issues related with trial participant.
-Besides this, the TMG will be also responsible to provide inputs to the SDMC meeting.
+The trial management and oversight are governed by three trial committees and groups: the Trial Team (TT), the Trial Management Group (TMG), the joint Trial Steering and Data Monitoring Committee (SDMC).
+The TT is responsible for running the trial operations on a day-to-day basis, maintaining trial databases, randomising clusters, ensuring complete and correct data, and preparing reports for meetings (including those of the TMG, and the SDMC).
+The TT will also address research governance and regulatory matters wherever needed.
+The TMG will be responsible for managing the trial, including its clinical and practical aspects as well as technical aspects and any safety issues related to the trial participants.
+In addition, the TMG will be also responsible for providing inputs to the SDMC meetings.

 Composition of the data monitoring committee, its role, and reporting structure {21a}

-In this trial a joint Trial Steering and Data Monitoring Committee (SDMC) is developed.
-The SDMC’s responsibility is to oversee and safeguard the trial and the trial participants, monitor the main outcome measures including safety and eﬀicacy, and monitor the overall conduct of the trial.
-The SDMC also should receive and review information on the progress and accruing data of this trial and provide advice on the conduct of the trial to the TMG.
+In this trial a SDMC will be used.
+The SDMC’s responsibility is to oversee and safeguard the trial and the trial participants, monitor the main outcome measures including safety and efficacy, and monitor the overall progress of the trial.
+The SDMC also receives and reviews information on the accruing data of this trial and provides advice on the trial to the TMG.
 The relationship between the groups is briefly described in Figure 4.
 Details of the composition, roles, and meeting frequency of TT, TMG and SDMC are tabulated in the Table 3.